I want you all to know that I do count myself a blessed person.

 Helping my E and my L with their emotions takes so much out of me daily to stay calm, to stay in tune, and to stay with love.
 It can literally drain me dry.

 But I know that I am learning.
-I am learning how to see even the hardest of children as my Heavenly Father sees her.
+I am learning how to see even the most broken of children as my Heavenly Father sees her.
 I am learning how to seek the Holy Spirit for guidance during every melt down or hateful word.
 I am learning how to see past my own needs and put my children's needs first.

 It is hard.
 But it is also a blessing.